 This chicken vindaloo is my take on the amazingly flavoursome classic dish.
-It’s so tasty it’s actually become one of my most favourite curries.
+It’s so tasty especially when served with home-made naan breads.
 Make it and you’ll see what I mean!

 A reasonably hot and spicy Chicken Vindaloo, that was what was requested around last Christmas time by my father in law.

 When I received the original request from Chas, my father in law, I set to work over the next few months in my usual fashion trying out different versions and adding my twist to them, knowing the sort of curries that he normally likes to go for.

 That was the simple and short text message received after SO much experimentation to get this Chicken Vindaloo, his curry, right!